zlz-studio/zlz-studio.github.io/features/Tone-Mapping/index.md

 ### What is Tone Mapping?

-Tone Mapping is the process of converting high dynamic range (HDR) lighting values from the game into a range that a display can actually show (LDR).
+Tone Mapping is the process of adjusting the brightness of an image so it can be properly displayed on screen.
-In Unity and modern rendering engines, lighting calculations can exceed a value of 1.0, for example:

-- Sunlight
-- Emissive materials
-- Strong highlights from materials

-However, real displays can only represent values roughly within the 0–1 range.

 ---